 Trauma affects us in all ways.
-Therefore, the second that you as a teacher start teaching Trauma Informed Yoga is the exact moment that you need to look at more than the student's body structure and/or alignment.
+Therefore, the second that you as a teacher start teaching Trauma Cooperative Yoga® is the exact moment that you need to look at more than the student's body structure and alignment.
 It is known that trauma affects 70% of human beings.
-It is therefore highly likely that the person in front of you has been affected by trauma in some way and therefore it's just a matter of time before someone influenced by trauma is going to be in front of you.
-If you plan on making a big change in people's lives, which something tells us you are because you're here at this website right now, it is key that we do the warrior's work to see how our lives' biggest events have impacted us.
-The Founder of Inner Beat Yoga™ has worked on unwinding the impact of trauma on the yoga student's body since 2013.
-In these courses, we will help you learn how to step back and look at the whole trauma piece in order to understand on a cognitive level how the body, brain, emotional self, and subconscious mind are affected.
+It is therefore highly likely that the person in front of you has been affected by a trauma in some way.
+If you plan on making a big change in people's lives, which you likely are because you're here right now, it is key that we do the warrior's work to see how our lives' biggest events have impacted us.
+In these courses, you will learn how to step back and look at the whole trauma piece in order to understand on a cognitive, felt, and sensorial level how the body, brain, emotional, and subconscious self are connected and healing agents of change.

-In a traditional classroom you are asking people to basically mirror you as they practice the poses.
-However, in a Trauma Informed classroom, as guides, we've got to step back not only from our assumptions, but also our expectations.
-In Trauma Informed Yoga our greatest priority is to encourage connection to the self and the moment even over our students connecting to us as teachers.
-People's bodies are maps for the last however many years they've been on this planet plus some.
-It is, therefore, up to us to support people in the returning to the present moment time and time again in order to best facilitate anchoring people in the change that they came to the classroom to create.
+In a traditional classroom you are asking people to basically mirror you as they practice the postures.
+However, in a Trauma Cooperative Yoga® classroom, as guides we've got to stop instructing, and start facilitating.
+Our greatest priority as teachers is to encourage connection to the self, and the moment's needs.
+People's bodies are maps of experiences.
+It is therefore up to us as teachers to facilitate the anchoring of people in the change they came to the classroom to co-create with us.